istvanfedak/power-manager/README.md

 # power-manager
-Bash script that reduces a computer's power consumption for a Debian system
+Bash script that reduces a computer's power consumption for Pop OS